Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it gets a specific order item by ID and lists included fields (product name, variant, price, quantity), distinguishing it from ls_list_order_items which lists multiple items.
+The description clearly states the tool retrieves a specific order item by ID, listing included fields (product name, variant, price, quantity).
+It effectively distinguishes from sibling ls_list_order_items which returns multiple items.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.